microsoft/cheriot-ibex/README.md

 cheriot-ibex (configured as 3-stage pipeline) has been synthesized successfully using Synopsys DC-topo at 250MHz using TSMC 28nm (28LP) libraries (ss 1.03v) and 550MHz using TSMC 5nm (N5) libraries (ss 0.6v).
 Timing is mostly limited by TCM read access time (which approaches 1.6ns in the N5 case).

-The design area is ~60k gate equivalents (~25% more the original ibex design).
+The design area is ~60k gate equivalents.
 Both dynamic and leakage power are shown as similar to the original ibex design.

 ## Build the design for simulation and emulation